mstksg/inCode/copy/entries/five-point-haskell-1.md

 post-conditions directly into pre-conditions.

 Accessing containers is, in general, very fraught...even things like indexing lists can send us into a graveyard spiral.
-Sometimes the answer and issue will be a bit more subtle.
+Sometimes the issue is more subtle.
 This is our reminder to never let these implicit assumptions go unnoticed.

 ### Separate Processed Data